drc-cs/SUMMER25-CS326/lectures/L1/slides.md

 - Cleaning your data is an iterative process.
   - **Hot tip**: Focus on making your data preprocessing *fast*.
 You will be doing it a lot, and you'll want to be able to iterate quickly.
 Look into libraries like <span class="code-span">dask</span>, <span class="code-span">pyspark</span>, and <span class="code-span">ray</span> for large datasets.
 - Data cleaning is often planned with visualization.
   - Always look at the data.
 Always.
-We'll go over plotting approaches for L.03.
+We'll go over plotting approaches soon.
 - Data cleaning can fix modeling problems.
   - Your first assumption should always be "something is wrong with the data", not "I should try another model".
 - Data cleaning is not a one-size-fits-all process, and often requires domain expertise.